dclements/riak-java-crdt/README.md

 Roughly in order:

 * Better [Jackson](http://jackson.codehaus.org) use and integration.
 * Removing the self-serialization aspects (or at least make them optional) to better integrate with available tools for working with annotated objects.
+There are some [challenges here](http://stackoverflow.com/questions/14004854/circular-generics-with-jackson) that I am trying to find a clean solution for.
 * Tools for specifically working with Riak.
 * Integration tests.
 * Some form of versioning for (de)serialization purposes.